Rouge (group)

-Rouge is a Brazilian pop girl group formed in 2002, through the SBT and Disney Channel talent show Popstars produced by RGB.
-The group comprised singers Aline Wirley, Fantine Thó, Karin Hils, Li Martins (then known as Patrícia Lissah) and Lu Andrade.
+Rouge was a Brazilian pop girl group formed in 2002, consisting of Aline Wirley, Fantine Thó, Karin Hils, Li Martins (then known as Patrícia Lissah) and Lu Andrade.
+The members of group were selected during the first season of Brazilian adaptation of the reality talent show Popstars, and mentored by producer Rick Bonadio.

-The group's debut studio album, the best-selling self-titled Rouge (2002), sold more than 1,5 million copies in Brazil.
+The group's debut studio album, the self-titled Rouge (2002), sold more than 2 million copies in Brazil, becoming the best-selling album by a female group in Latin American history.
 The success of the album was boosted by the songs "Não Dá pra Resistir", "Beijo Molhado" and, mainly, "Ragatanga", which helped to establish the group on a national platform.
-Their follow-up album, C'est La Vie (2003) produced the singles "Brilha La Luna", "Um Anjo Veio Me Falar" and "Vem Cair na Zueira", sold over 900,000 copies.
-After the departure of Andrade, the four remaining members continued and released the albums Blá Blá Blá (2004) and Mil e Uma Noites (2005).
-The group disbanded in June 2006, when the contract with Sony Music was not renewed.
+Their follow-up album, C'est La Vie (2003) produced the singles "Brilha La Luna" and "Um Anjo Veio Me Falar", while selling over 900,000 copies.
+After the departure of Andrade, the four remaining members continued and released the albums Blá Blá Blá (2004) and Mil e Uma Noites (2005), both contains singles as "Blá Blá Blá", "Sem Você" and "Vem Habib (Wala Wala)".
+They embarked on several tours throughout Brazil, Angola, Portugal and Uruguay.
+The group disbanded in June 2006, when the contract with Sony Music was not renewed despite having sold 6 million records.

-Measures of their success include, have sold 6 million records sales, becoming the most successful pop girl group in Brazil and Latin America, Under the guidance of their mentor and entrepreneur, music producer Rick Bonadio, they embarked on sold-out tours throughout Brazil and several countries in Latin America, Europe and Africa.
-They were also stars of commercials and television programs, as well as the faces of various licensed products such as sticker albums, sandals and dolls.

-On September 12, 2017, they reformed for a second time, this time as a five-members, to celebrate a fifteen-year birthday, embarked on a tour of sold-out shows all over Brazil, the 15 Anos Tour.
-In followed, he released his first unreleased song since 2005, "Bailando".
-And, on February 1, 2019 the fifth studio album, Les 5inq, was released.
-On January 24, 2019, a new hiatus was announced for an indefinite time.
-It is unknown if Rouge will reunite after this new hiatus.
+The original line-up announced a reunion in 2017, to celebrate their fifteen-year anniversary, that coincided with the 15 Anos Tour in 2018.
+The next year they released the songs "Bailando", "Dona da Minha Vida" and "Solo Tu"as well as a fifth studio album, Les 5inq.
+Following the reunion, there was a new hiatus but the group have since reunited for a concert in 2022, to celebrate their 20th anniversary.

 Biography

-2002: Popstars formation
+2002: Formation on Popstars

 The origins of the group lie in the talent show Popstars, produced by RGB and broadcast in Brazil by SBT and Disney Channel from April 27 to September 7, 2002.
 The aim of the show was to form a pop girl group in Brazil and auditions were held country-wide.
 Over 20 episodes, candidates were whittled down by a panel of five judges.
 After five qualifying rounds, eight girls were selected for the final stage that and the judges selected Aline Wirley, Fantine Thó, Karin Hils, Li Martins (at the time known as Patrícia Lissa) and Luciana Andrade.
 The name chosen for the group was Rouge "because it has five letters and also because in French it means red, a color associated with sensuality [...] and it's pop!".